 Although the visual characteristics of a helmet such as its color least matter for safety, it is always better to go for lighter colors that can be reflected off and viewed even during pitch darkness.

 There are riders of all ages wearing both types of helmets.
 To answer the question as to which type is better, open-faced, or full-face, let’s look at both the advantages and disadvantages of both types.

-While the open faced helmets allow the rider to look and feel cool, communicate easily to passersby, hear important sounds such as tyre inflations and give a broader and clearer field of view to the rider without any blind spots, it does not fulfill an essential need of the helmet- it doesn’t give protection to the face and chin.
+While the open-faced helmets allow the rider to look and feel cool, communicate easily to passersby, hear important sounds such as tire inflations and give a broader and clearer field of view to the rider without any blind spots, it does not fulfill an essential need of the helmet- it doesn’t give protection to the face and chin.

 However, those who wear a full-face helmet may find the experience claustrophobic at times because the helmet allows no space and limited air to pass through in and out.
 Also, the vision of the rider becomes limited and he cannot view blind spots easily.

 The rider is also unable to communicate without taking off the helmet and cannot hear important mechanical sounds that may indicate emergencies.